The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Which Chase Cards Allow Transfer Partners?

-While Chase markets some of its cards as cash back cards, they’re essentially part of the Ultimate Rewards program and earn reward points.
+While Chase markets some of its products as cash back cards, they're essentially part of the Ultimate Rewards program and earn reward points.
 Only, they offer fewer redemption options.
-What helps is you may move your reward points between different Chase cards you have for free.
-So, if you move the cash back/points you earn through a Chase Freedom Unlimited Card to a Chase Sapphire Reserve Card, you may then transfer the points to any of the Ultimate Rewards transfer partners.
+You may move your reward points between different Chase cards you have for free.
+You may then transfer the points to any of the Ultimate Rewards transfer partners.

 Who Are Chase’s Travel Partners?

 Cardholders can choose from 11 airline frequent flyer programs and three hotel reward programs.
-Making the transfer is relatively easy through the Ultimate Rewards platform.
+Transferring is relatively easy through the Ultimate Rewards platform.

 Chase Ultimate Rewards faces stiff competition from reward programs of other card issuers such as Capital One, Amex and Citi.
 But it manages to hold its own by ensuring its points are of good value and giving cardholders considerable freedom in how they use their points.
 Providing significant spend-based welcome bonuses through some of its cards also benefits them.